GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 )
 <fig:active_ssl:results:clipping_threshold>

-@table:active_ssl:results:clipping_threshold gathers the result of an experimental campaign on the impact of this parameter on the final #acr("ASSL") performance.
+@table:active_ssl:results:clipping_threshold gathers the result of an experimental campaign on the impact of #clip-t on the final #acr("ASSL") performance.
-For the sake of completeness, all four combinations of blending methods and #doa spectrum provider have been tested.
+All four combinations of blending methods and #doa spectrum provider have been tested to ensure completeness.
-It shows that there does not exist a single optimal value for #clip-t.
+It shows that a single optimal value for #clip-t does not exist.
 As both the aggregation process and the source #doa data significantly impact #AM, the threshold needs to be chosen accordingly.
 Thus, for each scenario, we identify the best precision-recall tradeoff and select the corresponding #clip-t value.
 Those pairs are underlined in @table:active_ssl:results:clipping_threshold and do not always coincide with the highest values of individual metrics (highlighted in bold).